nschoch/nschoch.github.io/apartment-loans.md

 A loan broker should do all of the following for you:
 * Understand your wealth strategy and how commercial real estate helps you meet your goals
+* Demonstrate an expertise in the type of financing you need
 * Develop a plan to finance your property with a loan structure that fits your goals
 * Update you on current commercial real estate trends and how they affect you
 * Explain the financing process and set your expectations accordingly